kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 <blockquote class="content--blockquote-margin">
 Why do we keep making the build and deploy setups more complex than the apps we're deploying?
 </blockquote>
-I don't know if the build process is "more complex" but I know it's more complex than it was before.
+I don't know if the build process is "more complex" then the apps, but know that the process itself is more complex than it was before.
 And Welch's response to the comment was proper: it terms of the complexity, "it depends on what you're building."

 This is the current state of JavaScript development.
 The language is used to create both web <em>and</em> native apps, both of which need complex functionality that can be efficiently created libs and frameworks.

-webpack requires more set up then its predecessors, <a href="https://gruntjs.com/">Grunt</a> and <a href="https://gulpjs.com/">Gulp</a> in particular.
-But it optimizes any framework or library code in your app, allowing you to use those things productively.

 I'm talking about performance again: the webpack, code-splitting and JavaScript cost article links above discuss things that have become <em>de facto</em> standards in web app development.
 I get that implementing all this takes more work and effort than before, but this is the world we live in.